Chair’s Introduction

 Under its terms of reference, the Audit Committee is responsible for monitoring the independence, objectivity and performance of the external auditors, and for making a recommendation to the Board regarding the appointment of external auditors on an annual basis.
 The Group’s external auditors, PricewaterhouseCoopers LLP, were first appointed as external auditors of the Company for the year ended 30 June 2003.

-As explained in the Corporate Governance Report section of the annual report in prior years, the Audit Committee was responsible for conducting an audit tender process on behalf of the Board in the year ended 30 June 2021 and, based on the Audit Committee’s assessment of the proposals received from invited audit firms, the Committee made recommendations to the Board.
+As explained in the Corporate Governance Report section of the annual report in prior years, the Audit Committee was responsible for conducting an audit tender process on behalf of the Board in the year ended 30 June 2021 and, based on the Committee’s assessment of the proposals received from invited audit firms, the Committee made recommendations to the Board.
 The Board considered the Audit Committee’s recommendation and subsequently approved PricewaterhouseCoopers LLP for recommendation to shareholders, for re-appointment as auditors, at the Company’s Annual General Meeting (AGM) held in November 2021.
 This resolution for the re-appointment of PricewaterhouseCoopers LLP as the Company’s auditors was approved by the Company’s shareholders.

 The audit partner within PricewaterhouseCoopers LLP is required to rotate every five years.
-This is the third year that the audit partner, Paul Cheshire, has led the engagement team for the audit of the Group’s full year financial statements.
+This is the fourth year that the audit partner, Paul Cheshire, has led the engagement team for the audit of the Group’s full year financial statements.

+The audit plan identified what the external auditors consider to be the key audit risks, the planned scope of work, the audit timetable and also details of how they have assessed their independence to be able to undertake the audit work.
 This audit plan was reviewed, along with the Committee’s assessment of auditors independence, and was agreed in advance by the Audit Committee.
-Having considered the planning work carried out and the results of the audit of the Group and Company financial statements for the year ended 30 June 2023, the Committee was satisfied that the approach adopted was robust and appropriate and that auditor independence and objectivity could be relied upon.
+Having considered the planning work carried out and the results of the audit of the Group and Company financial statements for the year ended 30 June 2024, the Committee was satisfied that the approach adopted was robust and appropriate and that auditor independence and objectivity could be relied upon.
 The Committee is satisfied with the performance of the external auditors and with the policies and procedures in place to maintain their objectivity and independence.
-The Committee considers that PricewaterhouseCoopers LLP possesses the skills and experience required to fulfil its duties effectively and efficiently and that the audit of the Group and Company financial statements for the year ended 30 June 2023 was effective.
+The Committee considers that PricewaterhouseCoopers LLP possesses the skills and experience required to fulfil its duties effectively and efficiently and that the audit of the Group and Company financial statements for the year ended 30 June 2024 was effective.
 The Committee has therefore recommended to the Board the reappointment of PricewaterhouseCoopers LLP as the Company’s auditors at the forthcoming AGM of the Company.

 Non-audit services provided by the external auditors